CreatureSurvive/libCSColorPicker/README.md

    BOOL valid = [UIColor isValidHexString:@"FFFFFF"];
 }

+- (void)setGradienView {
+	// get an array of CGColors from a preference value, the value is a comma separated string of hex colors eg" FFFFFF,000000,111111
+	NSArray<id> *gradientColors = [StringForPreferenceKey(@"k_myAwesomeBackgroundGradient) gradientStringCGColors];

+	CAGradientLayer *gradient = [CAGradientLayer layer];
+    gradient.frame = self.view.bounds;

+	// left to right gradient
+    gradient.startPoint = CGPointMake(0, 0.5);
+    gradient.endPoint = CGPointMake(1, 0.5);

+	// set the gradient colors
+	gradient.colors = gradientColors;

+	// add the gradient to the view
+	[self.view addSublayer:gradient];

+	// if upi need an array of UIColors instead of CGColors use:
+	NSArray<UIColor *> ui_colors = [StringForPreferenceKey(@"k_myAwesomeBackgroundGradient) gradientStringColors];
+}

 %end
 ```

-- Now lets look at how we can set this up in our preferences to use the color picker.
+* Now lets look at how we can set this up in our preferences to use the color picker.
 Once again lets start with the makefile by adding `MyAwesomeTweakPrefs_LDFLAGS += -lCSColorPicker` Here is an example makefile for a preferences using libCSColorPicker:

 ```
 ARCHS = arm64